gitbush/jobseek/readme.md

 ### Requirements

-To acheive the users needs I concluded the following requirements would be needed:
+To achieve the users needs I concluded the following requirements would be needed:

 - **Database** - Mysql was used as the RDMS with the following tables:
     - Employer - To store all registered employers